ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 {::boilerplate bcp14-tagged}

-**End-to-end Encrypted Communication Service:**
+**End-to-End Encrypted Communication Service:**
-: A communications service that allows end-users to engage in text, voice, video, or other forms of communication over the Internet, that uses public key cryptography to ensure that communications are only accessible to their intended recipients.
+: A communication service that allows end-users to engage in text, voice, video, or other forms of communication over the internet, that uses public key cryptography to ensure that communications are only accessible to their intended recipients.

-**End-user Device:**
+**End-User Device:**
 : The device at the final point in a digital communication, which may either send or receive encrypted data in an end-to-end encrypted communication service.

-**End-user Identity:**
+**End-User Identity:**
 : A unique and user-visible identity associated with an account (and therefore one or more end-user devices) in an end-to-end encrypted communication service.
 In the case where an end-user explicitly requests to communicate with